 Jeffreys goes on to say “The Yogyakarta Principles do not have any force in law but they, and their notion of ‘gender’ are increasingly very influential in international law, though most feminists probably have no idea that they exist.
 They arise from a campaign by crossdressing men to protect and promote their masochistic sexual obsession.”
 Mark her words.
 The Yogyakarta Principles have no force in law, but they are frequently referred to as though they did, or in terms of “best practice”, and they are hugely influential.

 2007: Whittle becomes president of the World Professional Association for Transgender Health.
 This profile in The Guardian is revealing.
-‘He claims that the six categories that now come under the umbrella of the Commission for Equality and Human Rights have been joined by a seventh: “When the CEHR recently published its equality review, alongside it was a research project that I led into the unlawful discrimination experienced by transsexuals and transvestites.“‘ I’m not sure what those six categories would have been; there are nine protected characteristics in the 2010 Equality Act, of which “gender reassignment” is one.
+‘He claims that the six categories that now come under the umbrella of the Commission for Equality and Human Rights have been joined by a seventh: “When the CEHR recently published its equality review, alongside it was a research project that I led into the unlawful discrimination experienced by transsexuals and transvestites.“‘ I’m not sure what those six categories would have been; there are nine protected characteristics in the 2010 Equality Act, of which “sex” and “gender reassignment” are two.

 More from that Guardian piece.
 “This is a husband and father who went as far as the European Court of Human Rights so that his long-term partner could be impregnated through artificial insemination and his name could be on their children’s birth certificate.”
 That’s a deliberate lie, isn’t it?
 I suppose it’s no more of a lie than the lie on the birth certificate of a child whose mother knows that her husband isn’t her baby’s father, because the baby is a product of donor sperm.
 This is the problem with law.
 Experts can make the law tell us lies, and then they can bully and gaslight us by saying the lie must be the truth, because the law says so.

-Then it all goes a bit quiet, presumably because Whittle has achieved what she was so desperate to get – she is legally a man, her birth certificate says she’s a man, she’s married to a woman although not in a same-sex marriage, and her name is on the birth certificates of the children that her wife has given birth to and that she has adopted.
+Then it all goes a bit quiet, presumably because Whittle has ticked off the top items on the to-do list.
+Whittle is legally a man, with a birth certificate with an M on it; married to a woman although not in a same-sex marriage; and the birth certificates of the children that Rutherford gave birth to and Whittle adopted bear Whittle’s name.

 2018: Whittle appears on the final programme of Channel 4’s Genderquake series, optimistically called The Debate.
 This programme generated column inches, blog posts and youtube vids galore, as both sides absolutely hated it.
-Whittle tells us in her blog that she hated it as much as anybody but it did result in this glorious happy snap of her with daughter Eleanor and Caitlin Jenner.
+Whittle seems to have hated it as much as anybody but it did result in this glorious happy snap of Whittle with daughter Eleanor and Caitlin Jenner.
 I defy anyone to guess which of these three individuals is actually male.

-2019: Whittle proves that her hatred for women, and her desire to undermine women’s single sex spaces is undiminished in an interview for Legal Cheek.
+2019: Whittle proves that internalised misogyny and a desire to undermine women’s single sex spaces is undiminished in an interview for Legal Cheek.
 “But there’s work to be done — “we’re still on shaky ground” — he said, pointing to single-sex bathrooms and changing rooms as just two examples.”

 It’s a tragedy.
 Imagine an alternative universe where happy butch lesbian Stephanie Whittle has used her skills, energy and campaigning nous in the service of women and girls.
-What might she have been able to achieve for herself and for the rest of us?
+What might that person have been able to achieve for women in the UK?